 Sun, sand and sea, an unusual and adventurous environment, strange voices, smells and sensations and the feeling of holiday atmosphere is confusing the senses and the mind.

-Which woman would, on vacation in her home country, give a mobile telephone to the waiter of a hotel because he tells her that he got no money to buy one?
+Which woman, on vacation in her home country, would just give a mobile telephone to the waiter of a hotel because he tells her that he got no money to buy one?
 Or even invite him into the discotheque and pay for him?

 Probably almost none - because here, the exotic and unknown atmosphere is missing, because the woman can assess exactly what is "right and proper" and what is a lie - in short, she knows the social norms and has a very good idea of financial and work conditions.